ryanstout/pawnee/README.md

 app_server_locations ['localhost:3000', 'localhost:3001'] - gets picked up on by nginx maybe?

-TODO: We need to make CLI a subclass of base so it can show all of the options

-TODO: Get rid of remote_server and make exec and run just work on remote
+TODO: Make it so adding in the options default doesn't change it for other thor instances
+TODO: Handle Roles
+TODO: Provide testing stubs for gems
 TODO: Add a as_user('user') do .. end option
 				- have it run all commands as that user (for sftp actions we'll set the own after)
 				- we'll need to change exec and run to work from within a shell session